tinosai/CreditCardFraudDetectorFCN/README.md

 1. Clone the repository on your computer.
 For those who are not familiar with command line utilities, GitHub has developed this utility which lets do pretty much everything you need through a GUI.
    [GitHub Desktop](https://desktop.github.com/)
 2. Download the dataset (the link is included in the jupyter notebook).
 3. Open a terminal window and navigate to the project folder.
-Open the notebook and follow the instructions.
+Open the notebook CreditCardFraudDetector.ipynb and follow the instructions.

 __NOTE:__ Chances are part of the code may not run due to some missing packages.
 Please make sure to go through the notebook and retrieve all the necessary packages.
 In a future release, I will include the list of packages needed (in the form of a python environment file).